m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 I've spent a large portion of the past two years writing and rewriting the basic structures that describe a game and its content in [Starframe] (formerly known as MoleEngine).
-These are some rambly notes on what I've done so far and what I've learned from it.
+These are some notes on what I've done so far and what I've learned from it.

 <!--excerpt-->

-I'll start with some rambling about the nature of game engines and game objects before diving into the Entity-Component-System architecture and my efforts at implementing it.
+I'll start with some rambling about the nature of game engines and game objects before diving into rambling about the Entity-Component-System architecture and my efforts at implementing it.
-Finally, I'll cover my latest approach, which represents objects as a more general graph.
+Finally, I'll ramble about my latest approach, which represents objects as a more general graph.

 Note: many details here are specific to the Rust language, as are all the code examples, but a lot of the information can be applied to any environment.